openedx/docs.openedx.org/source/educators/migration_wip/7_developing_course/course_units.rst

    page opens for you to add components to the unit.
 #.
 On the unit page, the unit name is selected.
 Supply an identifying name.
 A
    descriptive name can help learners locate content in the course.
-It can also help you select content when you analyze performance in edX Insights.
+It can also help you select content when you analyze performance in reporting and analytics systems.
 #. :ref:`Add components<Add a Component>` to the new unit as needed.

 To create a unit from a unit page, follow these steps.